-Don Miquel Ruiz is a Toltec Nagual.
+Don Miquel Ruiz is a Toltec Nagual, a shaman.
 In the tradition of the Toltec, a Nagual guides an individual to personal freedom.
 Combining new insights with old wisdom, don Miguel has dedicated his life to sharing the ancient Toltec wisdom by translating it into practical concepts that promote transformation through truth and common sense.

 Don Miguel began teaching in the United States, with his mother, the Curandera, Sarita in 1987.
 He taught small groups of people in a small room in Logan Heights, CA. Working with Sarita, he first began with healing practices.
 As his knowledge of English grew, he realized that he preferred to share his lineage through oral tradition, rather than a healing tradition.

 Don Miguel’s students grew in numbers and his mythologies and guidance grew with them.
 He appeared in lectures in Santa Fe, NM, Los Angeles, CA, Sacramento, CA, Santa Rosa, CA and in many other locales.
 He began to share the wisdom that resulted in the creation of The Four Agreements, when he witnessed his various students struggling to quiet their minds.
 Don Miguel created a specific series of practical tools, that when used by anyone, can result in consistent and long-term personal transformation.